 The dissent also pointed to studies demonstrating that application of the Daubert standard “disproportionately and negatively affects claimants of color.”
 The dissent concluded that the discriminatory impact of Daubert should be studied and that any change in the admissibility of expert opinions should be adopted by rule with prospective application, after placing litigants on notice of the rule that will apply in their case.

 Finally, the dissent noted that the trial court concluded that Dr. Hall-Carrington based her opinion on sufficient data and a reliable methodology.
 Dr. Hall-Carrington relied on a variety of records to support her conclusion that Starlena suffered from attention deficit problems, hyperactivity, and impulsivity.
 She also relied on research showing a causal link between lead exposure and cognitive deficits as well as disorders relating to attention, impulsivity, and hyperactivity.

-It is unclear how the outcome would be any different using a Daubert analysis.
+It is unclear whether the outcome would be any different using a Daubert analysis.
 The trial judge generally made findings that are required by Daubert and may well decide to admit Dr. Hall-Carrington’s testimony again.
-If so, there will be a fourth trial and, unless the jury differs from the first three juries to consider the evidence, Starlena will likely prevail again.
+If so, there will be a another trial and, unless the jury differs from the first three juries to consider the evidence, Starlena will likely prevail again.